foundriesio/docs/source/reference-manual/security/device-gateway.rst

 Device Client Certificate
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-An X.509 certificate was issued to your Factory device during the registration process.
+An X.509 certificate that is issued to your Factory device during the registration process.
 The device owns the private key (NIST P-256 by default) and the certificate.

 This certificate must be signed by either a :ref:`Local Device CA <local-ca>` or an :ref:`Online Device CA <online-ca>` (see below).
 For example, when using the `lmp-device-register`_ to register your device, it generates the Device Client Certificate Signing Request (CSR).
-That CSR is then signed by an appropriate Device CA at the registration server (either your own or Foundries.io), and stored on the device.
+The CSR is then signed by an appropriate Device CA at the registration server (either your own or Foundries.io), and stored on the device.

 When connecting to the :ref:`Device Gateway <ref-ota-architecture>`, a device must present its Client Certificate during a TLS handshake.
 The device identity is verified at the Device Gateway, and the device is either allowed or denied to connect based on its certificate validity.
-Once the mutual trust is established, device uses its Client Certificate to setup a session symmetric key.
+Once mutual trust is established, device uses its Client Certificate to setup a session symmetric key.

 .. _lmp-device-register: https://github.com/foundriesio/lmp-device-register/